COGS18/COGS18.github.io/_build/materials/07-Loops.md

 - **Exam I on Monday (10/21)** in class
     - just need a writing utensil
     - closed-notes; taken on paper
+- Participation updates on Piazza
+- CodingLab answers posted on website
 - Piazza Reminders:
     - If posting answer/code to assignment on Piazza, make it a **private** post to "Instructors"
-    - Please include Assingment and Question in subject line (i.e. "A2 Q3 text about issue")
+    - Please include Assignment and Question in subject line (i.e. "A2 Q3 text about issue")

 # Review Time